-Whilst on leave in 2018, I locked in a few solo days and headed south west to the nation’s capital.
-With no plans except to visit the National and Portrait galleries, the rest of my trip was an open book.
-Just me, my camera and google maps.
+I locked in a few solo days leave and headed south west to the nation’s capital.
+With no plans beyond visiting the National and Portrait galleries, the rest of my trip was an open book.

 There’s a lot to love about Canberra.